 Principal Component Analysis

-Principal component analysis was conducted on the entire feature set for each of cases described in section 3.1 (note that the feature set changes for each case, depending on which term grades were included and if they were included in a binary or multiclass format).
-The number of principal components required to explain 95% of the variance for each case are presented in Table X. In addition, Figure X provides a visual representation of how the number of principal components for each case were chosen.
+Principal component analysis was conducted on the entire feature set for each of cases described in Section 3.1 (note that the feature set changes for each case, depending on which term grades were included and if they were included in a binary or multiclass format).
+The number of principal components required to explain 95% of the variance for each case are presented in Table 4.
+In addition, Figure 3 provides a visual representation of how the number of principal components for each case were chosen.

+Table 4: Number of significant principal components required for each case study